iOmega8561/Archibald/README.md

 chmod +x archibald.py
 ./archibald.py
 ```
-Profiles are found under Archibald/profiles/.
+Configuration Profiles are found under Archibald/profiles/.
 More on it down below.

 ## Configuration
 Profiles can be created and dropped under archibald/profiles/, they must respect a specific set of attributes that will be parsed by Archibald at runtime.
 Here is an example.py profile: